IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/projectRoadmap.md

 * **MVP Core: Content-Driven RAG Foundation**
   * **Description:** The core of the MVP is to establish a robust, content-first RAG pipeline where a trusted knowledge base serves as the single source of truth.
 This is achieved by integrating **Payload CMS** as the professional-grade content management system.
 This system (**the tool**) is used to create and manage a **Curated Knowledge Base** (**the asset**), which will be initially populated with **Litecoin Basics & FAQ** content (**the outcome**).
 The entire system will then be deployed to production, making the chatbot publicly accessible.
+  * **Status:** 📝 **Nearly Complete** - Payload CMS integration, monitoring, and question logging are complete.
+Content population and deployment remain.
   * **Primary Goals:**
-    * **Foundation Editorial Control:** Implement Payload's role-based system where community contributors create drafts and the Foundation team controls publishing decisions.
+    * ✅ **Foundation Editorial Control:** Implemented Payload's role-based system where community contributors create drafts and the Foundation team controls publishing decisions.
-    * **Flexible Content Structuring:** Leverage Payload's customizable content types (collections) to structure data for optimal RAG performance.
+    * ✅ **Flexible Content Structuring:** Leveraged Payload's customizable content types (collections) to structure data for optimal RAG performance.
-    * **Real-time Synchronization:** Establish afterChange hook-based synchronization between Payload CMS and the RAG pipeline for immediate content updates.
+    * ✅ **Real-time Synchronization:** Established afterChange hook-based synchronization between Payload CMS and the RAG pipeline for immediate content updates.
-    * **Initial Launch Content:** Provide clear, concise answers to fundamental questions about Litecoin to cater to new users.
-Example Queries: "What is Litecoin?", "How is Litecoin different from Bitcoin?", "How do I get a Litecoin wallet?"
+    * ✅ **Monitoring Infrastructure:** Implemented comprehensive monitoring with Prometheus metrics, Grafana dashboards, health checks, and structured logging.
+    * ✅ **Question Logging:** Implemented user question logging system for analytics and insights.
+    * 📝 **Initial Launch Content:** In progress - Populating Payload CMS with comprehensive Litecoin knowledge base content.
-    * **Production Deployment:** Deploy the frontend (Next.js), backend (FastAPI), and Payload CMS applications to their respective hosted services, making the application stable and public.
+    * 📝 **Production Deployment:** Planned - Deploy the frontend (Next.js), backend (FastAPI), and Payload CMS applications to their respective hosted services.
   * **User Story:** A Foundation editor can review, approve, and publish community-contributed articles through Payload's admin panel.
 Once published, the content is automatically synchronized with the RAG pipeline, ensuring the chatbot immediately uses the most up-to-date, verified information without manual intervention.

 ### **Phase 2: User Experience & Accuracy Enhancements (Planned)**

 * **Trust & Transparency (Source Citations):** Implement in-line citations in AI responses, linking directly to retrieved source documents for verifiability.
 * **Contextual Discovery (AI-Generated Follow-up Questions):** Enhance user engagement by generating 2-3 relevant, clickable follow-up questions after each chatbot response.
-* **Upgraded Retrieval Engine (Hybrid Search & Re-ranking):** Enhance document retrieval accuracy by combining vector similarity with keyword search (hybrid search) and re-ranking retrieved documents for optimal relevance.
+* **Upgraded Retrieval Engine (Hybrid Search & Re-ranking):** ⚠️ **EVALUATED BUT NOT IMPLEMENTED** - Advanced retrieval techniques (hybrid search combining vector similarity with BM25 keyword search, and cross-encoder re-ranking) were implemented and tested but found to degrade performance without significant accuracy improvements.
+The current simple vector similarity search provides optimal performance for this use case.
+This feature will not be pursued further.
 * **User Feedback Loop:** Introduce a mechanism for users to provide direct feedback on AI answer quality, enabling continuous improvement and data collection.

 ### **Phase 3: Live Data & Developer Integrations (Planned)**